DevSalami/PharmacyWarehouseProject/README.md

 As a finalized product, our software will:

-•Provide a way to manage the inventory of said warehouse
+• Provide a way to manage the inventory of said warehouse

-•To handle incoming and outgoing orders to pharmacies
+• To handle incoming and outgoing orders to pharmacies

-•Provide a practical way to export invoices.
+• Provide a practical way to export invoices.

-###### This GitHub repository serves as a hub for project members to share files and have an view of the overall progress of our project.

 The project as a whole, will serve as a way to gain experience on teamwork, project management and coding and overall as first-hand experience to working on an actual project in our future workspace.